test-kitchen/kitchen-vagrant/README.md

 ```
 ### Hyper-V

-As Hyper-V is an exclusive hypervisor, it is recomended that the environment variable `VAGRANT_DEFAULT_PROVIDER` be set to `hyperv`.
+As Hyper-V is an exclusive hypervisor, it is recommended that the environment variable `VAGRANT_DEFAULT_PROVIDER` be set to `hyperv`.
 Vagrant currently requires user input to choose a virtual switch so we try to detect this automatically and use a workaround.
 If no network configuration is provided, we check:

 1) environment variable `KITCHEN_HYPERV_SWITCH`
 2) If on Windows 10 Fall Creators Update, use the built-in 'Default Switch'